 Our library is a warm and welcoming environment for children to share, create, be curious, collaborate, relax, socialise and read.
 The library is open throughout the school day and each class visits the library once a week with their classroom teacher.
 During class visits, students exchange their own items and replenish their classroom library shelves.
 The library is also open during morning tea and lunchtime for students to visit during their own time.

 The library also includes a multi-media room where students can utilise a suite of computers and other technology during classroom time.
-There is a also a separate senior study area in the library for Year 7 and 8 students to work independently.
+There is also a separate senior study area in the library for Year 7 and 8 students to work independently.

-Our up to date and engaging collection reflects the age range of our students from Preschool to Year 8.
+Our up-to-date and engaging collection reflects the age range of our students from Preschool to Year 8.
 The collection aims to encourage and promote a life-long love of reading and supports our International Baccalaureate inquiry curriculum.

 Year 8 students have the opportunity to train as librarians and assist with duties during lunchtimes.
 They also run story time sessions for junior students once a week.